About the course:

 - Acids and bases.

-- The structures and reactions of some more complicated organic (carbon) compounds including aldehydes, ketones, carboxylic acids and benzene and other aromatic compounds.
+- The structures and reactions of some more complicated organic (carbon) compounds including aldehydes, ketones, carboxylic acids, benzene and other aromatic compounds.

 - Electrical chemistry.